ostroproject/ostro-os/meta-security-isafw/README.md

-**meta-security-isafw** is an OE layer that allows enabling the Image Security Analyse Framework (isafw) for your image builds.
+**meta-security-isafw** is an OE layer that allows enabling the Image Security Analysis Framework (isafw) for your image builds.

 The primary purpose of isafw is to provide an extensible framework for analysing different security aspects of images